Skip to content

 How Many Hair Grafts Do You Need For A FUE Hair Transplant?

-But how many hair grafts are required to achieve the desired results?
+A key question for patients is how many hair grafts are required to achieve their desired result?
 To answer this question, it’s crucial to first understand what FUE hair transplants involve, by taking a more detailed look at the factors that can impact the calculation.

 Diagram showing a singular hair graft being extracted and implanted during the FUE hair transplant procedure